Nikita Parris: Senior

 In 2019, Parris' spot on the England roster at the 2019 FIFA Women's World Cup was announced by David Beckham.
 Parris scored her first World Cup goal and England's first in the 2019 World Cup during their opening group game, a penalty in a 2–1 win over Scotland.
 She was named FIFA's Player of the Match.
 Parris also took a penalty in England's next game, the fourth consecutive World Cup match England had won a penalty in, but had it saved by Argentina goalkeeper Vanina Correa.
 England won 1–0.
 After Parris missed her second penalty in a 3–0 win over Norway in the quarter-final, England manager Phil Neville added: "She's missed two penalties and they have both been really good saves.
 She'll take the next one.
 She is our best penalty taker."
 However, when England were awarded yet another penalty in their 2–1 semi-final defeat by the United States, Neville demoted Parris from penalty-taking duties in favour of the captain Steph Houghton.
 Houghton's poorly-struck penalty was saved and England went on to finish the tournament in fourth place.
-On 29 August, Parris revived her penalty form by rescuing a 3–3 draw against Belgium in an international friendly.
+On 28 August, Parris revived her penalty form by rescuing a 3–3 draw against Belgium in an international friendly.
 This was followed, five days later, by an assist for Georgia Stanway's opener in a 2–1 defeat to Norway.

 In June 2022 Parris was included in the England squad which won the UEFA Women's Euro 2022.

+Parris was allotted 196 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England's inaugural international.

+After a strong start to the season for Brighton & Hove Albion, Parris was called up for the upcoming Nations League matches, making a return to the squad following a two year absence.

+On 26 February 2025, Parris came on as a substitute in their Nations League match against Spain.
+This marked her first match for England since 15 November 2022.